microsoft/msquic/.github/ISSUE_TEMPLATE/feature_request.md

 What are the benefits/reasons for having this feature?

 ### Additional context
 Add any other context that might be helpful, if applicable.
-This section can be omitted if you do not have any other comments.